katesowles/parallel-file-processing-1/LAB.md

 This assignment will have you create an object store using json files and the file system.

 Your file store should:
-* Live under a central directory configurable and startup
+* Live under a central directory configurable at startup
 * Store objects by "type" under a folder
 * Store each object into a file using
     * An identifier for the file name